 - Highlight: 26% of households are made up of couples with children

-- Housing: 60% of households were purchasing or fully owned their home
+- Housing: 60% of households own their home

 The suburbs are a popular place for growing families who like the small-town feel with city convenience, and the potential to renovate, rebuild, or sub-divide on many of the generously proportioned blocks.
 Corrimal straddles the Princes Highway and Memorial Drive and stretches back to the foothills of the escarpment, while East Corrimal occupies the strip of land from the railway line to the ocean.
 It’s a place full of options for homebuyers.